clairemcwhite/alphafold_experiment/README.md

 - Make a file containing the names of all the fasta files of proteins you would like to run
   - See example_fastapaths.txt as an example of how this should look

-- Use make_alphafold_array_commands.sh script to format sbatch for the run
+- Use make_alphafold_array_commands.sh script to format sbatch job submission file
   - bash make_alphafold_array_commands.sh example_fastapaths.txt cmcwhite
   - This creates two files:
     - example_fastapaths_COMMANDS.sh